 What are some of the potential obstacles to implementing this solution?

 Nurse practitioners are in increasing demand, so they may not be readily available, at least in the short term.
 More importantly, in some states, nurse practitioners aren’t allowed to do a lot of things that physician do, like write prescriptions.
 I think this is the biggest challenge, even though a lot of research shows that nurse practitioners deliver as high quality basic primary care as physicians and that patients often like them better.
+“The causes of the problems we have high costs and quality gaps are multiple, and it’s going to take a multi-pronged approach to fix them.”

 Another obstacle is that physicians will have to learn how to effectively coordinate care with other physicians.
 Patients would always have “their” doctor but occasionally would be seen by a different doctor.
 Obviously this requires an effective means of communication.
 This certainly is more possible because of electronic medical records, but it still might require some time each day to review and say, ‘I saw your patient yesterday, here’s what happened and what I think we should do.’
 So it’s a matter of physicians wanting and learning to communicate and cooperate with each other.
 This does happen already, but it may not be the norm in most places.